Freedom of the Press

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-The islands have one daily newspaper, one biweekly paper, and more than 10 radio and television stations.
-These include the state-owned Antigua and Barbuda Broadcasting Service (which runs ABS TV, the only free-to-air television service, and ABS Radio), the UPP’s Crusader Radio, the pro-ALP ZDK Liberty Radio, and the independent Observer Radio.
-The ALP has complained that the government-run media do not offer equal access to the opposition, and the International Press Institute (IPI) noted in April 2013 that the ABS channels tend to “serve as a mouthpiece for the government in power,” failing to provide balanced viewpoints.
-Most private outlets are owned by firms affiliated with either the current government or its predecessor, which influences their content.
-In October 2012, radio journalist Percival Simon was banned from ZDK, owned by the Bird family, for openly supporting Bird’s opponent, Gaston Browne, in an ALP leadership contest.
+The islands have one daily newspaper, one biweekly paper, and a number of radio and television stations.
+These include the Antigua and Barbuda Broadcasting Service, which runs ABS TV, the only free-to-air television service, and ABS Radio; Crusader Radio, operated by the UPP; ZDK Liberty Radio, whose coverage favors the ALP; and the independent Observer Radio.
+Most private outlets are owned by firms affiliated with either the UPP or ALP.
 There is one cable television company, and the country also receives broadcasts from a pan-Caribbean radio network, the Caribbean SuperStation (CSS), based in Trinidad.
-There are no government restrictions on the internet, which was accessed by 63 percent of the population in 2013.
+There are no government restrictions on internet access, and about 64 percent of the population used the medium in 2014.